 On your site, you’ve referenced the vacation rental industry as being worth a potential $170bn by next year, with the US accounting for just 14%.
 As a US company, which foreign markets – if any – would you most like to see Safely make a foray into?

-I think that the idea of using Airbnb and other short-stay rental sites is quite a foreign concept to people in the States.
+I think that the idea of using Airbnb and other short-stay rental sites for a safer guest screening is quite a foreign concept to people in the States.
 It’s starting to pick up, but it’s something that’s ingrained in Western Europe.
 I definitely feel like Americans prefer the brand and overall experience of a hotel.

 I had a glance over your LinkedIn profile earlier and it seems you’re a serial entrepreneur!
 Which would you say you most enjoyed working on and are you considering any future ventures?